durxniMustafa/nod-and-know/README.md

 - **src/components/VoteChart.tsx** – displays the yes/no vote counts.
 - **src/components/ChatInterface.tsx** – modal chat window driven by a mocked WebSocket service.
 - **src/services/dataService.ts** – stores session data and lightweight analytics in `localStorage`.
-- **src/services/websocketService.ts** – simulates a chat server for anonymous discussion.
+- **src/services/websocketService.ts** – connects to a simple WebSocket server for anonymous discussion.
 - **src/pages/Stats.tsx** – visualizes anonymous event logs and vote data.

-Everything runs entirely in the browser, so no data is sent to a backend.
+Chat messages now go through the local WebSocket server, but all other data stays in the browser.

 ## Technologies